BHT is a charity and a registered housing association working in Brighton & Hove, Eastbourne, Hastings and other parts of Sussex.

 The service consists of:

-- A Housing Advice Team – currently 2fte housing advisers and a housing solicitor who works across the Eastbourne and the Hastings offices (funded by the Legal Aid Agency and Eastbourne Borough Council).
+- A Housing Advice Team – currently 2fte housing advisers, the Eastbourne advice services manager and Team Leader who is a qualified solicitor.
+The solicitor works across the Eastbourne and the Hastings offices

 - Macmillan East Sussex Welfare Benefit Service – 2fte and 0.5fte administrator (funded by Macmillan and in partnership with Money Advice Plus).